-Not just a gin, but an entire range of Bathtub Gins.
-Is that called a gaggle?
+Bathtub Gin is just the first in a range of gins from the Professor Ableforth series.
+Is a collection of gins a gaggle?
 A family of gins perhaps?
 Either way, it must be one giant bathtub…

-Bathtub Gin has moved from being a single product to being part of The Professor Ampleforth series, which now constitutes Bathtub Gin, an Old Tom Gin, a Sloe Gin, a Summer Fruit Cup, a Cask Aged version of Bathtub Gin and a Navy Strength Gin (as well as a few spirits outside of the Gin category).
+Bathtub Gin has moved from being a single product to being part of The Ableforth Series (formerly The Professor Ampleforth series), which also contains an Old Tom Gin, a Sloe Gin, a Summer Fruit Cup, a Cask Aged version of Bathtub Gin and a Navy Strength Gin (as well as a few spirits outside of the Gin category).
 Yes, they have been busy!

 Master of Malt’s Bathtub Gin is made using a technique called cold compounding.
 Technically speaking, compound gin involves flavourings (such as botanicals) simply being added to neutral grain spirit and then filtered out before bottling.
-Although there are many other technicalities surrounding how it is done, ABV content etc… in layman’s terms – compound gins just infuse whereas distilled gins infuse and then distil.
+Although there are many other technicalities surrounding how it is done, ABV for example, in layman’s terms – compound gins just infuse whereas distilled gins infuse and then distil.

 Many of the cheapest supermarket home brands used to employ cold compounding when producing gin on a commercial scale.
-Using artificial flavourings, it used to result in much cheaper production costs and thus larger profit margins.
+Using artificial flavourings resulted in much cheaper production costs, thus larger profit margins.
 Because of this it has long been seen as an inferior method of creating gin.
-By and large, we agree that over long periods of time cold compound gins could dispel their flavour and for the most, those that tended to use cold compounding were solely doing so because it’s cheap and not because they wanted to create great tasting gin.
+By and large we agree that over long periods of time cold compound gins could dispel their flavour, and that for the most those that have historically used cold compounding were solely doing so because it’s cheap and not because they wanted to create great tasting gin.
 Moreover, they used artificial flavourings and extracts rather than actual botanicals…

 Thankfully for Master of Malt’s Bathtub Gin, the quality of the ingredients are greatly superior.
-Here the gin is infused with 6 botanicals including juniper, coriander, orange peel, cinnamon, cloves and cardamom and the length of the compounding period is controlled entirely by periodic sampling at the Master of Malt HQ in Tunbridge Wells.
+Here the gin is infused with six botanicals: juniper, coriander, orange peel, cinnamon, cloves and cardamom, and the length of the compounding period is controlled entirely by periodic sampling at the Master of Malt HQ in Tunbridge Wells.
 The final spirit is bottled at 43.3% ABV and has a slight hue caused by the infusion process.

 On the nose warm citrus and juniper come to the fore.
 On the palate the gin has a slight viscosity to it and warm notes of waxy pine, gentle citrus and cardamom.
 The overall effect is smooth and quite earthy.
 We are brought back to what Ben Ellefsen, the Sales Director at Master of Malt mentioned when asked what they were trying to create and responded with “a more manly kind of gin”.
 While this may sound a little strange, it is also about right for what they have achieved with Bathtub Gin – it feels almost outdoorsy.